Tarbell,

 244 New Era Card Through Handkerchief: improved version

-247 Three Cards Through the Handkerchief: as above, cards penetrate one at a time
+247 Three Cards Through the Handkerchief: as above, cards

 251 Rising Cards Through Handkerchief: uses finger